Home

 The two children were playing in the road in front of their house when a car, which had been parked a short distance above, bore down on them.
 Seeing the impending accident, Betty reached for her brother, Lorenzo, and pushed him out of its patch.
 She, however, was unable to escape and was crushed under the right front wheel.
 The car went on down the road and stopped when it struck an embankment.
 The girl suffered internal injuries and shock, in addition to innumerable brush burns and bruises.
 She was taken to the home of her grandmother, Mrs. Minnie Hyatt of Ohiopyle, and a physician summoned.
 Because of the intensity of the shock and severity of her injuries, she was unable to be moved to a hospital.
 She lay in a coma all night and died at 7 o'clock this morning, never regaining consciousness.

-Betty's broken remains were laid to rest in the Whig Corner Church Cemetery.
+Young Betty's broken remains were laid to rest in the Whig Corner Church Cemetery, also known as Hickman Chapel Cemetery.

-Said the Courier, Grace "was a member of the Canton Baptist Temple, and was a Sunday school teacher for a number of years."
-Their home was at 9105 Cleveland Avenue Northwest in North Canton.
+Said the Courier, of her years in the Ohio town, Grace "was a member of the Canton Baptist Temple, and was a Sunday school teacher for a number of years."
+Their home address was 9105 Cleveland Avenue Northwest.

-While visiting in St. Petersburg, FL in the winter of 1971, Grace became deathly ill and was admitted to the St. Petersburg Memorial Hospital.
+While visiting in St. Petersburg, Pinellas County, FL in the winter of 1971, Grace became deathly ill and was admitted to the St. Petersburg Memorial Hospital.
 Sadly, she did not recover, and died there at the age of 67 on Feb.
 27, 1971.
+Her remains were returned to Canton for interment in Forest Hill Cemetery.

 ~ Daughter Gladys Catherine (Hyatt) Hall ~